Anorexia: The signs, symptoms and treatment

 Signs and symptoms of anorexia

-1. People with anorexia restrict their food intake which, over time, can cause them to become underweight.
+1. People with anorexia restrict their food intake which, over time, can cause them to become underweight

-2. People with anorexia have a fear of gaining weight or becoming bigger.
+2. People with anorexia have a fear of gaining weight or becoming bigger

-Not everyone who experiences anorexia will have the exact same profile of symptoms and different symptoms can emerge as the condition develops over time.
-The behaviours associated with anorexia can cause you to experience physical symptoms in your body and can lead to physical health complications over time.
+Not everyone who experiences anorexia nervosa will have the exact same profile of symptoms.
+Different symptoms can emerge as the condition develops over time.
+Untreated anorexia can cause physical symptoms and life-threatening medical complications over time.
+Because some symptoms of anorexia don’t develop straight away, reaching out for help and support is important, even if you aren’t currently experiencing physical symptoms or complications.

-Like all eating disorders, anorexia begins in the mind, affecting how you think and feel.
-Mental distress and inner turmoil significantly impact on wellbeing and they do not have to be accompanied by physical complications to justify care and support.
-Below is a list of common signs and symptoms of anorexia.
+Like all eating disorders, anorexia nervosa begins in the brain, and affects how you think and feel.
+Emotional distress does not have to be accompanied by physical complications to justify care and support.
+Below is a list of common signs and symptoms of anorexia nervosa.
+This list doesn’t capture all the signs and symptoms associated with anorexia, as each individual’s experience with anorexia is different.

 Your behaviour when dealing with anorexia